Audition Requirements By Program

 Singing: Present two songs from music theatre.
 These should:

-• be contrasting – one of the songs should have been written before 1965 and the other contemporary
+• Be contrasting – one of the songs should have been written before 1965 and the other after 1965. (‘Contrasting’ may be interpreted as ballad/upbeat, comedy/drama, or by vocal style)

 Both songs must be performed with piano accompaniment.
 An accompanist is provided for you, but you are also welcome to use your own.
-If you wish to use the University of Adelaide’s accompanist you must provide sheet music in the keys in which the songs are to be performed, with any edits clearly marked.
+If you wish to use the provided accompanist you must bring sheet music in the keys in which the songs are to be performed, with any edits clearly marked.

 Acting: Present two acting monologues.
 These should:

-• not be extracts from poems or novels
+• Not be extracts from poems, song lyrics or novels

 Interview: You will be asked about your application, a little about yourself, your training and why you wish to study at ECMT.